zordius/HandlebarsTest/README.md

 * QUOTE : Encode ' to &amp;#039;, not to &amp;#x27; (minor issue)
 * SINGLEQUOTE : Do not encode ' to &amp;#x27;

-* SPECIAL NOTE: now (2014-02-10) case 003-simple-else-005 , 006-simple-section-003 , 018-hb-withwith-004 , 021-hb-manyparent-004 result is not 'YES' but 'OUTPUT' .
+* SPECIAL NOTE: now (2014-02-11) case 003-simple-else-005 , 006-simple-section-003 , 018-hb-withwith-004 , 021-hb-manyparent-004 , 027-hb-arrayindex-003 results are not 'YES' but 'OUTPUT'.
 We can not ensure the handlebars.js 1.3.0 behavior is correct or not.
 Now we open an issue to track this: https://github.com/wycats/handlebars.js/issues/731

 <pre>
 |       test case       | handlebars.php        |       lightncandy     |       mustache-php    |       mustache.php  |